Boston Common

 Photo: jwalsh (CC BY 2.0)

-Brewer Fountain Plaza, near Park Street Station, offers a lively area with food trucks and seasonal programs.
-A recent addition, "The Embrace," is a bronze sculpture honoring the legacy of Martin Luther King Jr. and Coretta Scott King.
+Near Park Street Station, Brewer Fountain Plaza offers a more contemporary vibe with food trucks and various seasonal programs.
+A meaningful recent addition to the Common is "The Embrace," a striking bronze sculpture honoring Martin Luther King Jr. and Coretta Scott King's legacy.

 The Embrace sculpture stands as a striking bronze monument in the park